How Quoted Text Works

 Pay attention to Spelling and Grammar

-As quoted text is rigid, spelling and grammar issues between quoted text in the instructions and the site being tested will likely have an impact on the results.
+As the quoted text is rigid, spelling, and grammar issues between quoted text in the instructions and the site being tested will have an impact on the results.

-As an example, a step that instructs to enter “password1.” -- the quoted text here would instruct the tester to input the period (.) as part of the password.
+A step that instructs tester to enter “password1.” - the quoted text here would instruct the tester to input the period (.) as part of the password.

 Using quoted text isn't always necessary, however, when it is used it should be for specific purposes.
 When in doubt, don’t hesitate to reach out to our support team for help!